Tinnitus Treatment - Diagnosis and Treatment

 - Cochlear implants - for people who have tinnitus along with severe hearing loss, bypasses damage in the inner ear and sends electrical signals to directly stimulate the auditory nerve.

-- Prescriptions medications - can improve your mood and ability to sleep.
+- Prescription medications - can improve your mood and ability to sleep.

 Tinnitus Evaluation and Management